DIY-able/MqttTinyController/README.md

 - Retrieve statistics such as total uptime and outage occurrences.
 - Obtain temperature readings using the onboard sensor of the Pico.
 - Retrieve the public IP address of your router.
+- Sync clock with NTP server for stats and MFA.
+- Multi-Factor Authentication (MFA) using Time-Based One-Time Passwords (TOTP) with support for multiple keys for each GPIO.
+- Configurable GPIO for notification in JSON format.

 # Hardware
 - Raspberry Pi PicoW Pre-Soldered Header (e.g. Freenove FNK0065C from Amazon)